-What Is Regular Saving and is it a Good Investment Strategy?
+What Is Regular Investing and is it a Good Investment Strategy?

 Investment success often comes down to timing but timing the market is pretty tricky.
 Even professional fund managers don’t always get it right – so what hope is there for individual investors?

-The good news is, you can use a regular saving technique, sometimes called “pound cost averaging”, to remove the need to time your investments correctly.
+The good news is, you can use a regular investing technique, sometimes called “pound cost averaging”, to remove the need to time your investments correctly.

-Regular saving is basically drip-feeding your money into the market, rather than investing a lump sum in one go.
+Regular investing is basically drip-feeding your money into the market, rather than investing a lump sum in one go.

 Let’s say you decided to invest £1,000 a month.
 If the share price of your chosen stock is £50 in the first month, you can buy 20 shares.
 If the share price falls to £40 the next month, your £1,000 will buy 25 shares.
 This means you have 45 in total.